The Last Male Northern White Rhino In The World Has Died

 The last male northern white rhino in the world has died, it has been announced.

-The death of Sudan at the venerable age of 45 leaves only his daughter and granddaughter as the remaining northern white rhinos alive today.
+The death of Sudan at the venerable age of 45 leaves his daughter and granddaughter as the only remaining northern white rhinos alive today.

 The Ol Pejeta Conservancy in Kenya said Sudan was put down on March 19 after suffering from age-related degenerative illnesses.